Toni500github/customfetch/README.md

 # Customfetch
 >[!WARNING]
->customfetch is still WIP, it will be ready with a release.\
+>customfetch is still WIP and in alpha, it will be ready with a stable release.\
 >If you still wanna try, go ahead and compile it.
 Don't forget to open an issue/PR for any problem.\
 >Thanks!

 A system information fetch tool (or [neofetch](https://github.com/dylanaraps/neofetch) like program), which its focus point is the customizability and perfomance.\
 `customfetch` is designed to provide a really customizable way to display your system informations in the way you like or want.

-Currently supports Linux distros only, but windows support is incoming
+Currently supports Linux distros only.
+Android may be coming when stable release
 <!-- Comment this because it's still in WIP for 3 weeks, no shit it won't work on some OSs
 >[!NOTE]
 >The goal is to be cross-platform, so maybe Android and MacOS support will come some day\